SDXorg/pysd/docs/structure/structure_index.rst

    abstract_model

 The PySD module is capable of importing models from a Vensim model file (\*.mdl) or an XMILE format xml file.
-Translation makes use of a Parsing Expression Grammar parser, using the third party Python library Parsimonious13 to construct an abstract syntax tree based upon the full model file (in the case of Vensim) or individual expressions (in the case of XMILE).
+Translation makes use of a Parsing Expression Grammar parser, using the third party Python library Parsimonious to construct an abstract syntax tree based upon the full model file (in the case of Vensim) or individual expressions (in the case of XMILE).

 The translators then crawl the tree, using a set of classes to define a pseudo model representation called :doc:`Abstract Model <abstract_model>`.
 Its structure is defined in the following document: